-10.1 Magic Beans Group may be unable to carry out any disciplinary proceedings until the police investigation is complete, but depending on the seriousness of the allegation, the member of staff may be suspended from work with pay until the investigation is completed.
+Magic Beans Group may be unable to carry out any disciplinary proceedings until the police investigation is complete, but depending on the seriousness of the allegation, the member of staff may be suspended from work with pay until the investigation is completed.

-11.0 Magic Beans Group' responsibilities to staff following an allegation
+Magic Beans Group's Responsibilities to Staff Following an Allegation

-11.1 Staff who are accused of a breach of the code set out in Appendix A may be subject to disciplinary procedure.
+Staff who are accused of a breach of the code may be subject to disciplinary procedure.

-11.2 Where an allegation from a Child or Vulnerable Adult occurs, an investigation will be carried out in accordance with the procedures set out in section 8.0 The investigating officer will be required to liaise with the designated officer to clarify whether there are any relevant records or relevant information in relation the individual.
+Where an allegation from a Child or Vulnerable Adult occurs, an investigation will be carried out in accordance with the procedures set out in section 8.0 The investigating officer will be required to liaise with the designated officer to clarify whether there are any relevant records or relevant information in relation the individual.

-11.3 Magic Beans Group should inform the accused member of staff as soon as possible after initial consultation has taken place.
-However this should not be before a discussion with the LADO or police, if needed, has taken place and agreement has been reached as to what information can be disclosed to the member of staff.
+Magic Beans Group should inform the accused member of staff as soon as possible after initial consultation has taken place.
+However, this should not be before a discussion with the LADO or police, if needed, has taken place and agreement has been reached as to what information can be disclosed to the member of staff.

-11.4 The member of staff should be advised to:
+The member of staff should be advised to: